 Dr. Tran Tien, Chanh, is an award-winning graduate of the Faculty of Medicine in Paris.
 Dr. Tran Tien started his career as a general practitioner and sports physician, but quickly became interested in nutrition and obesity related issues.
 At the time, the only options were low-calorie, “balanced” diets.

 In addition to this very rigorous scientific approach, Dr. Tran Tien also emphasized the psychological aspect and human dimension of weight issues.
-Focusing on poor eating choices and lifestyle habits, as both causes of weight gain and hindrances to weight loss.
-Dr. Tran Tien has written three books on dieting and weight issues.
-He now spends his time consulting patients at his clinic in Paris and regularly gives lectures in various countries, particularly in North America.
+Focusing on poor eating choices and lifestyle habits as both causes of weight gain and hindrances to weight loss, Dr. Tran Tien has written three books on dieting and weight issues.
+He now spends his time consulting with patients at his clinic in Paris and regularly gives lectures throughout the world, particularly in North America.